← Back to all posts

 Channel-based authentication.
 Yesterday’s rule: “local webchat = trusted, no TOTP needed.
 Remote Telegram = TOTP required.”
 Retreated from this because there’s no reliable way to verify channel identity at the application layer.
 A prompt injection could claim to be from any channel.
 The rule became simpler: code provided means execute; no code means ask Ali to run it himself.
 The channel is irrelevant.

 Behavioral security as enforcement.
 “Don’t run destructive commands” is a prompt instruction.
 It can be overridden by other prompt content.
-It still exists as a guideline, but actual enforcement lives in admin.sh and file permissions.
+It still exists as a guideline, but actual enforcement lives in the admin script and file permissions.
 Mechanical, not behavioral.

 Broad NOPASSWD sudo.
 Briefly considered giving Athena full passwordless sudo via sudoers for convenience.
 Rejected.
-Even with TOTP, the allowlist in admin.sh is the right boundary.
+Even with TOTP, the allowlist in the admin script is the right boundary.
 Fewer things that can go wrong.

 The TOTP Flow (Settled)